sunminni/RummiQuick/README.md

 - [ ] google login
 - [ ] responsive for all screen sizes
 - [ ] sounds
+- [ ] error: try to enter room that dne
+- [ ] error: try to enter room when i dne

 ###back
-- [ ] change host when old host exists
 - [ ] room status (waiting, playing)
+- [ ] cant join room that is not waiting
 - [ ] start game
 - [ ] shuffle deck
 - [ ] distribute cards